decred/dcrd/dcrec/secp256k1/README.md

   - Point doubling
   - Scalar multiplication with an arbitrary point
   - Scalar multiplication with the base point (group generator)
+- Automatic optimal arithmetic backend selection for the target architecture
 - Specialized arithmetic optimized specifically for secp256k1
   - `FieldVal` for arithmetic modulo the secp256k1 field prime
   - `ModNScalar` for arithmetic modulo the secp256k1 group order